Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Examples of Dimensional Embedding in

-As an example of ${N-1}$ Dimensional Embedding in $R^N$ we will discuss particle on torus \cite{14}.
-We will discuss all the important results developed for general system in this case.
-Particle on torus is a two dimensional surface embedded in three dimensional space.
+Particle on torus \cite{STH,DXQLXZ,VPBM,RK,ASSG} is a two dimensional surface embedded in three dimensional space.
+It has been studied as a toy model for different type of field theories.
+Here, we will discuss all the important results developed for general system in section IV for this case.
 Lagrangian for a particle constrained to move on the surface of torus of radius $r$ is